 It’s not uncommon to use a ‘prototype’ to inform your understanding of each of the 16 types and that’s a great place to start.
 But if you think all Thinker Perceiver (TP) women have to look and dress like The Girl With the Dragon Tattoo you’re going to have a bad time of it.

-Some of the most important factors are gender, culture, overarching paradigm (aka “belief system”), age, personal growth/development and other typology systems like the Enneagram, Graves Model, DISC, etc.
+Some of the most important factors are gender, culture, overarching paradigm (aka “belief system”), age, career choice, personal growth/development and other typology systems like the Enneagram, Graves Model, DISC, etc.

 An ENFJ is not an ENFJ is not an ENFJ.
-Both Oprah Winfrey and Elliott Hulse are ENFJs.
-Oprah Winfrey has famously battled with her weight her entire life while Elliott Hulse is the go-to guru for physical fitness on YouTube.
+There are some who have battled with their weight their entire lives, and others that are go-to health and fitness gurus.
 What are their similarities and what are their differences?

 Without an understanding of how the cognitive functions influence type as well as all of the other factors it would be difficult to recognize both of these people as the same Myers-Briggs type.